edith141/LinearReg-scratch/README.md

 # ML
-A simple implementation of Linear Regression from scratch.
-Basically a fancy hello world in ML, and to understand how it (LR, cost func, GD) works.
+An implementation of Linear Regression from scratch.
+Basically a rather fancy hello world in ML, and to understand how things (LR, cost func, GD) work.

 # Linear Regression implementation